Playtronica/biotron-firmware/COMMANDS.md

 ### Change sensitivity
 (Function Number Bite = 1)

 Function that create longer distance between notes.
-Working by fiboncci algorithm
+Working by fibonacci algorithm

 Has two parameters:
 1) First is influence on main algorithm (from 0 to 100%).